High dividend stocks appeal to many investors living off dividends in retirement because their high yields provide generous income.

 Exxon has paid an uninterrupted quarterly dividend since 1882 and has increased its payout for more than 30 consecutive years.
 While Exxon’s dividend grew nearly 9% annually over the past decade, payout growth has slowed in recent years thanks to the crash in oil prices.

-The company is still able to implement low-single digit dividend increases for now, and cash flow from operations and asset sales now exceeds the company’s dividend, providing some more breathing room.
+The company is still able to implement low to mid-single-digit dividend increases for now, including a 6.5% boost announced in April 2018, and cash flow from operations and asset sales now exceeds the company’s dividend, providing some more breathing room.
 If energy prices remain depressed, Exxon will arguably be the last company still standing and paying dividends.

 Read More: ExxonMobil High Dividend Stock Analysis

 23) TELUS Corporation (TU)

 Dividend Yield: 4.5% Forward P/E Ratio: 15.8 (as of 6/5/18)

 Dividend Safety Score: 72 Dividend Growth Score: 52